eresearchqut/VirReport/README.md

   maxlen = '25'
 }
 ```
-If you plan to run homology searches against public NCBI databases, you need to download these databases.
+If you want to run homology searches against public NCBI databases, you need to download these databases.
 Detailed information on how to do so is available at https://www.ncbi.nlm.nih.gov/books/NBK569850/.

 Create a folder where you will store your NCBI database.
 It is good practice to include the date of download.
 For instance:
 ```